-Meat Loaf, 'Bat out of Hell' rock superstar, dies at 74
+Meat Loaf, 'Bat Out of Hell' rock superstar, dies at 74

-The singer born Marvin Lee Aday died Thursday, according to a family statement posted on his official Facebook page.
+The singer born Marvin Lee Aday died Thursday, according to a family statement provided by his longtime agent Michael Greene.

 "Our hearts are broken to announce that the incomparable Meat Loaf passed away tonight," the statement said.
 "We know how much he meant to so many of you and we truly appreciate all of the love and support as we move through this time of grief in losing such an inspiring artist and beautiful man...
 From his heart to your souls…don't ever stop rocking!"